facebookresearch/SimulEval/examples/speech_to_speech/readme.md

 simuleval \
     --agent english_counter_agent.py --output output \
     --source source.txt --target reference/en.txt --source-segment-size 1000\
-    --quality-metrics ASR_BLEU \
+    --quality-metrics WHISPER_ASR_BLEU \
+    --target-speech-lang en --transcript-lowercase --transcript-non-punctuation\
-    --latency-metrics StartOffset EndOffset AL_SpeechAlign_BOW --target-speech-lang en
+    --latency-metrics StartOffset EndOffset ATD
 ```

 For quality evaluation, we use ASR_BLEU, that is transcribing the speech output and compute BLEU score with the reference text.
-To use this feature, `fairseq` has to be installed.
+To use this feature, `whisper` has to be installed.

-We use four metrics for latency evaluation
+We use three metrics for latency evaluation

 - `StartOffset`: The starting offset of translation comparing with source audio
 - `EndOffset`: The ending offset of translation comparing with source audio
-- `AL_SpeechAlign_BOW`: compute average lagging (AL) on transcribed text, and use the beginning of the aligned word as the delay to compute AL. This feature requires `mfa`.
 - `ATD`: Average Token Delay

 The results of the evaluation should be as following.
 The transcripts and alignments can be found in the `output` directory.

 ```
- ASR_BLEU  StartOffset  EndOffset  AL_SpeechAlign_BOW      ATD
+ WHISPER_ASR_BLEU  StartOffset  EndOffset      ATD
-   80.911       1000.0   1490.703             973.565 1247.831
+            100.0       1000.0   1490.703 1248.261
 ```